sharife/goldenthread-v2/site/content/get-involved/casting/_index.md

 Golden Thread is working diligently to comply with San Francisco regulations in response to the COVID-19 pandemic.
 Accordingly, we will be conducting Auditions by way of VIDEO SUBMISSION ONLY.
 General auditions are now closed.

 Show-specific auditions will be held by way of VIDEO SUBMISSION only.
 Equity and non-Equity actors are invited to submit auditions.
 Performers with movement, dance, and music backgrounds are encouraged.
 Actors of all ages, cultural backgrounds, and abilities are welcomed.
 Please email [auditions@goldenthread.org ](<>)for instructions & sides.
 Please attach your headshot and resume to your email.
+LOCAL HIRE ONLY.

 The deadline to submit your video for *The Language of Wild Berries* is May 26, 2020.